T

 Bullish

-- Robust Free Cash Flow: The company generated $19.44 billion in TTM free cash flow, providing a healthy FCF yield and ample coverage for its dividend.
-This strong cash generation is the cornerstone of its post-transformation stability and supports ongoing debt reduction efforts.
+• Robust Free Cash Flow: The company generates $19.44 billion in TTM free cash flow, providing ample coverage for its dividend and capital expenditures.
+This strong cash generation is a critical defensive characteristic for a capital-intensive business.

 Bearish